-Severance payments will be processed when all forms and information are received from the employee, delays in submitting information (e.g. CRA documentation) may impact the Quarter in which the payment is issued.
-The University will use its best efforts to accommodate payment in the quarter chosen by the employee; however, the quarter in which you receive your payment will be dependent on the volume of requests and will be prioritized based on seniority and when all required information is received.
+Severance payments will be processed when all forms and information are received from the employee, delays in submitting information (e.g. CRA documentation) may impact the quarter in which the payment is issued.
+The University will use its best efforts to accommodate payment in the quarter chosen by the employee; however, the quarter in which you receive your payment will be dependent on the volume of requests and will be prioritized based on the date of receipt of all required information.